-Why Is Mould Common in Bathrooms?
+Why Is Mould Common in Bathrooms, and How to Stop It?

 Bathrooms are inherently humid spaces.
-Hot showers and baths create condensation, which settles on walls, ceilings, and grout—poor ventilation, lingering moisture, and organic residues like soap scum further fuel mould growth.
-Without regular maintenance and adequate airflow, mould can quickly take hold, causing damage and potential health risks.
-But how can you stop mould in its tracks before it takes over the bathroom?
+Hot showers and baths create condensation, which settles on walls, ceilings, and, crucially, porous materials like grout and tiles in the bathroom.
+Poor ventilation, lingering moisture, and organic residues like soap scum further fuel mould growth.

 How do you Prevent Mould in the Bathroom?
 Top Tips